Educational activities outside the walls Activities, travelling exhibitions and training outside the walls

 From the 3rdFrom January 2025

-The photographs taken by the Allies during the discovery of the concentration camps largely contributed to creating a false representation of the Shoah.
-But the analysis of the photographs taken by the SS at Auschwitz in 1944 allows us to grasp, provided we question them, the history and the representations of this place which has become central in the history of the genocide of the Jews.
+The photographs taken by the Allies during the discovery of the concentration camps largely contributed to creating a false representation of the Holocaust.
+But the analysis of the pictures taken by the SS at Auschwitz in 1944 allows us to grasp, provided we question them, the history and representations of this place that has become central to the history of the genocide of the Jews.

-During the workshop, students will be led to work on various visual and textual archives, to reflect on the relationship with images and to exercise their critical thinking.
+During the workshop, students will work on various visual and textual archives, reflect on their relationship with images, and exercise critical thinking skills.

-Disciplines/teachings: History – Plastic arts – Letters – Moral and civic education
+Disciplines/courses: History – Visual arts – Literature – Moral and civic education

 • Justice in the face of genocide

-Since 1945, the Justice system has been striving to answer questions raised by crimes of genocide: who are they?
-Who are the perpetrators?
+Since 1945, the judiciary has been trying to answer questions raised by crimes of genocide: who are they and who is responsible for them?
 How to punish those

 who participated in these crimes?
-This workshop aims to engage in a reflection on the relationship of societies with genocides and the ability of survivors to come back to life.
+This workshop aims to initiate a reflection on the relationship between societies facing genocides and the ability of survivors to come back to life.

-Disciplines/teachings: History – Plastic arts – Letters – Moral and civic education
+Disciplines/courses: History – Visual arts – Literature – Moral and civic education

 • Gypsy destinies